 Parties may consider collecting and producing text messages by taking screenshots of the messages and using an app like Tailor or Stitch It to combine and render them in a readable form.
 This is not a forensic collection, and metadata of the original message will be missing from the collection.
-This is a self-collection method and relies on the owner of the phone to do the heavy lifting of identifying and collecting responsive text messages (under the supervision or guidance of counsel).
-This approach may address concerns that irrelevant personal data has been disclosed to a third party.
-It is important to document the time and date of the screenshots.
+This is a self-collection method that relies on the owner of the phone to do the heavy lifting of identifying and collecting responsive text messages but that should be completed under the supervision or guidance of counsel.
+This approach may address concerns about disclosure of irrelevant personal data.
+It is important to document the time and date of the screenshots and verify the underlying information (e.g., participant/contact information, date and time information).
 The following two videos show how to best utilize this method: